hisacro/Hexchat-Google-Translator-Plugin/README.md

 mkdir if addons does not exist

+language codes can be found [here](https://meta.wikimedia.org/wiki/Template:List_of_language_names_ordered_by_code)

 # Usage

-*note: Right clicking on channel or user will promt the menu and [+] or [-] autotranslate option will add them to watchlist, default from, to languages are used.*
+*note: Right clicking on channel or user will promt the menu. [+] [-] autotranslate option will add them to watchlist.
+Default from, to languages are used.*

-Adding channels to the watch list for automatic translations.
+Adding channels to  watch list for auto translations.
 If target language is not specified, then the DEFAULT_LANG set will be used.
 If source language is not specified, then language detection will be used.

 ```
 /ADDTRC <channel> <target_language> <source_language>